FSGModding/FSG_Mod_Assistant/README.md

 # Planned Improvements

  * Better suggestions for renaming/deleting bad mods based off of other files in folder.

- * Create a short list of popular script-only mods and hide them from the "loaded but not used" list. (i.e. AutoDrive, Global Company, Courseplay, etc.)
+ * Create a short list of popular script-only mods and hide them from the "loaded but not used" list. (i.e. AutoDrive, Global Company, Courseplay, etc.) __[Started]__